nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 1 -> Check each file or folder at most once per request, recommended for general use if outside changes might happen.

-2 -> Check every time the filesystem is used, causes a performance hit when using external storages, not recommended for regular use.

 ::

 	'asset-pipeline.enabled' => false,